-If you want a DIY approach on litterboxes for high-spraying cats, then it’s quite easy to make a litterbox of your own that has all the features of the products mentioned above.
-All you need is a plastic container that is large enough, a permanent marker, a magazine, and a wood burning tool (if you are up to using one)
+Suppose you want a DIY approach to litterboxes for high-spraying cats.
+In that case, making a litterbox with all the above features is pretty straightforward.
+All you need is a plastic container that is large enough, a permanent marker, a magazine, and a wood-burning tool (if you are up to using one).

 Here’s a recent discussion we had on this topic on Facebook:

-If you are dealing with a high-sprayer, then you clearly need to pay extra attention to the litterbox area.
+If you are dealing with a high sprayer, you must pay extra attention to the litterbox area.
 So you need to have the best accessories to minimize your efforts.
-Here are some of the items that will certainly make your life easier:
+Here are some of the items that will undoubtedly make your life easier:

 A Good Litter Scoop

-Especially when dealing high-spraying cats, you need a good scoop to get the litter off the edges of litterbox.
-With high-sprayers, the pee usually goes on the walls of the litterbox or on the edges.
-It can also cover a larger area of the litter, making it more difficult to clean than it is when dealing with cats that squat when they pee.
-This means you need a good scoop.
+Especially when dealing with high-spraying cats, you need a good scoop to get the litter off the edges of the litterbox.
+With high sprayers, the pee usually goes on the walls of the litterbox or on the edges.
+It can also cover a larger litter area, making it more challenging to clean than it is when dealing with cats that squat when they pee.
+Again, this means you need a good scoop.

-My favorite litter scoop on the planet is the Litter Lifter and it sells on Amazon for $8.34.
+My favorite litter scoop on the planet is the Litter Lifter, which sells on Amazon.

 A Litter Mat

-Even when using litterboxes for high-spraying cats, chances are you are still going to get some litter scatter on your floor.
+Even when using litterboxes for high-spraying cats, chances are you will still get some litter scattered on your floor.
 Your cat will likely carry it on its paws even if it doesn’t come out of the box directly.
 So, consider using a litter mat.
 The Blackhole cat litter mat sells on Amazon.

 If my cat pees standing up, is there something wrong with it?

-If your cat has always been a high-sprayer – has peed high instead of squatting – then there is nothing wrong with it.
-Each cat has comfortable positions to pee in and, it just means that for your cat it’s standing instead of squatting.
-However, if your cat usually squats, but starts peeing high all of a sudden, then you should try to find out why.
-Here’s what to look out for:
+If your cat has always been a high-sprayer – peed high instead of squatting – there is nothing wrong with it.
+Each cat has comfortable positions to pee in, which means that your cat is standing instead of squatting.
+However, if your cat squats but starts peeing high suddenly, you should try to find out why.

-If your cat is normally a squatter, but it peed high, then you have to see if it happens again.
-If it was just that one time, then it might have been an accident or maybe your cat is protesting.
-However, if it keeps on happening, then, there is something going on.
+If your cat is usually a squatter, but it peed high, you have to see if it happens again.
+If it was just that one time, it might have been an accident, or maybe your cat is protesting.
+However, if it keeps happening, something is going on.

 Can I teach my cat to stop peeing high?

-If your cat has always been a high-sprayer, then you should probably get a litterbox that accommodates its habits instead of trying to change its urination process.
+If your cat has always been a high-sprayer, then you should get a litterbox that accommodates its habits instead of trying to change its urination process.
 By interfering when your cat is peeing, you will surely put it through a lot of stress, which could lead to unwanted urinary issues.
-It’s much easier replacing a litterbox than it is treating your cat for a UTI.
+Also, it’s much easier to replace a litterbox than it is to treat your cat for a UTI.